jeremiejig/myenv/README.md

 The fewer the better

-Basic Unix dependencies `ls, mv, cp, awk`
+Basic Unix dependencies `ls, mv, cp, awk, sed ...` using only posix definition

 Bootstrapping need git.